adambard/learnxinyminutes-docs/python.html.markdown

 list(filter(lambda x: x > 5, [3, 4, 5, 6, 7]))  # => [6, 7]

 # We can use list comprehensions for nice maps and filters
-# List comprehension stores the output as a list which can itself be a nested list
+# List comprehension stores the output as a list (which itself may be nested).
 [add_10(i) for i in [1, 2, 3]]         # => [11, 12, 13]
 [x for x in [3, 4, 5, 6, 7] if x > 5]  # => [6, 7]